chadaustin/isitsnappy.com/index.md

 </div>
 </div>

-Is It Snappy? will display the number of frames and milliseconds between the two events.
+Is It Snappy? will display the time in milliseconds between the two marked frames.
+Now install the app, measure your devices, and share the results!

 <div class="download-badge">
 <a href="https://itunes.apple.com/us/app/is-it-snappy/id1219667593?ls=1&amp;mt=8">